YetiGoodbye/cleanup-debug-loader/README.md

 # cleanup-debug-loader
-It's just couple of regex in build process.
-Depending on environment running, strips out from source code lines marked in special way, alowing you not to cary about cleaning out debugging code from production.
+It's just couple of regex in build process to filter out lines or blocks of unnecessary code depending on running evironment (development or production).
+It allow you not to cary about cleaning out debug code from production.
 Now instead of
 ```javascript
 if(node.ENV === 'development'){